Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Numerical setup

 Although the initial perturbation will mostly excite torsional Alfv\'{e}n waves, other types of MHD can also appear in the flux tube.
-The inclusion of a twisted magnetic field introduces linear coupling between torsional Alfv\'{e}n waves and fast magneto-acoustic sausage waves \citep{Sakurai91,Goossens92,Goossens11,Giagkiozis15}.
-The waves excited by the initial perturbation when $c\neq 0$ will develop mixed properties of both torsional Alfv\'{e}n waves and fast magneto-acoustic sausage waves.
-Nevertheless, since the twist is weak, the torsional Alfv\'{e}n wave character will be dominant.
-In addition, later in the evolution the ponderomotive force will nonlinearly drive slow MHD waves \citep{hollweg1971,Rankin1994,Tikhonchuk1995,Terradas2004}.
+The inclusion of a twisted magnetic field introduces linear coupling between torsional Alfv\'{e}n waves and fast magnetoacoustic sausage waves \citep{Sakurai91,Goossens92,Goossens11,Giagkiozis15}.
+The waves excited by the initial perturbation when $c\neq 0$ will develop mixed properties of both torsional Alfv\'{e}n waves and fast magnetoacoustic sausage waves.
+Nevertheless, because the twist is weak, the torsional Alfv\'{e}n wave character will be dominant.
+Later in the evolution, the ponderomotive force will additionally nonlinearly drive slow MHD waves \citep{hollweg1971,Rankin1994,Tikhonchuk1995,Terradas2004}.